MucusMerchant/Py-PX4-ECL/README.md

 note: &Ekf::setEkfGlobalOriginAltitude' breaks the module because it is not implemented

 ### Getting Matrix library to work with numpy and python buffer
-note, we need to pass numpy arrays/matrixes with dtype=np.float32 or we get runtime error thrown at us Also, only the casting functionality is exposed to Python (this simplifies this step a little).
+Only the casting functionalities of Matrix types need to be exposed to Python.
 ALL other operations are either done in Numpy or internally by Ekf(), etc.

 I referred to the pybind11 docs (https://pybind11.readthedocs.io/en/stable/advanced/pycpp/numpy.html) for interfacing with buffers.
-This needed to be done for all Matrix types, but I used a template to avoid nightmarish repetitiveness:
+This needed to be done for all Matrix types, so I used a template to avoid nightmarish repetitiveness:
 ```
 template<typename MType, typename Type>
 void bindMatrix(py::module &m, const std::string &name) {